-Anyone who’s a pet owner knows, a pet is part of the family.
+Anyone who is a pet owner knows that a pet is part of the family.
 It’s hard to resist including your pets on your special day, in some way or another.
 Logistically speaking, although well intended, including pets in your wedding can be a challenge.
 Here are some ideas and tips to have your perfect day with your furry friends - stress free!

 Marching Down the Aisle

 A very popular option, for dogs in particular, is to have them strut down the aisle as the ring bearer or flower girl.
 You can even coordinate their outfits with that of the bride and groom and/or bridal party!
 This is a great option to include your pets as it just takes a few minutes, it’s relatively straightforward to train them on the performance, and they can be sent home right after the ceremony is over.

 If you’re a horseback riding gal or guy, how about getting the bride to walk down the aisle on horseback!
 This can fit well into a western or rustic barn themed wedding.
 It can also be played off as a whimsical fairytale themed ceremony as well.

 Some Things to Consider...

 Many animals do not react well to large crowds of people, especially in environments outside of their home where they can be uncomfortable.
 If you have this type of pet, you should definitely reconsider having them present at your wedding.
 This will cause unnecessary stress for the animal and be distracting to your guests.